 - Rent Received

-How to compute your income from house property.
+How to calculate your income from house property

 Income from house property contains the income generated by the owned property of an individual.